guroosh/Information-Retrieval---Lucene/README.md

 This project uses Intellij Workspace with Maven configured and Travis-CI.

 A text search engine based on Apache Lucene was planned, implemented and iteratively improved over the course of several months.
-The final version of our search engine achieved a mean average precision score of 0.2969 with the first set of partial qrel file.
+The final version of our search engine achieved a mean average precision score of 0.2969 with the first set of partial QRel file.

 The text collection trec-45 was used which documents from the Financial Times Limited (1991, 1992, 1993, 1994), the Federal Register (1994), the Foreign Broadcast Information Service (1996) and the Los Angeles Times (1989, 1990).
-Most of the documents were news articles.
+Most of the documents are news articles.

 ### Final Output of Partial QRel